Connecting to Heroku Data for Redis

 const client = redis.createClient({url: process.env.REDIS_URL});

-Additionally, you configure redis
+Additionally, you can configure redis

 const redis = require("redis");